AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_account.html.markdown

 The following arguments are supported:

 * `account_name` - (Required) Account name.
 This can be used for logging in to CloudN console or UserConnect controller.
 * `cloud_type` - (Required) Type of cloud service provider.
-Only AWS, GCP, and ARM are supported currently.
-Enter 1 for AWS, 4 for GCP, 8 for ARM.
+Only AWS, GCP, ARM and OCI are supported currently.
+Enter 1 for AWS, 4 for GCP, 8 for ARM, 16 for OCI.
 * `aws_account_number` - (Optional) AWS Account number to associate with Aviatrix account.
 Required when creating an account for AWS.
 * `aws_iam` - (Optional) AWS IAM-role based flag, this option is for UserConnect.
 * `aws_access_key` - (Optional) AWS Access Key.
 Required when aws_iam is "false" and when creating an account for AWS.